Skip to content

 Exclusions can take the form of:

 A pupil may be suspended from school for one short period of time, several fixed periods (up to a maximum of 45 school days in a single academic year), or permanently excluded.
-In exceptional cases usually, where further evidence has come to light, a fixed-period suspension may be extended or converted to a permanent exclusion.
+Only in exceptional cases where further evidence has come to light, a fixed-period suspension may be extended or converted to a permanent exclusion.

 Pupils can be permanently excluded or suspended for their behaviour outside of school.